 What should I consider before moving into my home at the village?

 There are a number of important factors to consider before you make your decision, as moving into a retirement village is a significant step, and one that you want to get right.
 It’s vital that you take the time to consider your personal lifestyle requirements now and into the future together with the retirement living options available to you, in order to make an informed choice.
 Ask us for our handy checklist.

 Will I have to pay stamp duty upon settlement of my new home in the village?

 No. Stamp duty is not payable upon purchase of your home at our villages.
 This can be a significant saving compared to buying traditional residential housing.

 Do you offer rental accommodation?

 Yes, at selected villages.
-Please contact the Village Coordinator at your chosen village for further details.
+Please contact us for further details.